 For the 2022/23 tax year the levy will be implemented by a simple increase in the rate of Class 1 NIC (including Class 1A and Class 1B paid by employers on employee expenses and benefits) and Class 4 NIC.
 The increase will be 1.25% for employees, employers and the self-employed, so a total increase of 2.5% in respect of employed workers (split between the employer and employee) and 1.25% for the self-employed.
 If individuals take their income in the form of dividends from their personal service company, the tax rate on those dividends will also rise by 1.25% from April 2022.
 Post 6th April 2023, this will be replaced with a new tax – the “Health and Social Care Levy” and will be shown separately on payslips and self-assessment payments.
 When this takes effect, the 1.25% levy will also apply to those still working above state pension age (who do not pay NIC).

 Therefore, employers and small companies will need to factor in the cash flow implications from next year for these increases.
-However, this is an opportunity for end hirers that already have robust systems in place to manage their off-payroll obligations to achieve future expansion through the use of outside IR35 contractors, to reduce their employer NIC costs.
+However, this is an opportunity for end hirers that already have robust systems in place to manage their off-payroll obligations to achieve future expansion.
+End hirers can do this through the use of outside-IR35 contractors, to reduce their employer NIC costs.

 Pension contributions continue to be an important consideration for contractors as a tax efficient vehicle and could help against the rising NIC costs.
 Umbrella workers utilising salary sacrifice options will find this particularly beneficial as the deductions are made prior to Employer NI, Employee NI and Tax deductions.

-In terms of issues directly impacting the flexible labour market, perhaps unexpectedly, there was no mention of the off-payroll (IR35) reforms in either the Chancellor’s speech or in the detailed Budget documents.
-This is a clear indication that the Government see this reform as fully implemented and have handed over enforcement of the rules to HMRC.
-Coupled with HMRC’s “soft landing period” ending in April 2022 and evidence of recent enforcement activity, this should act as a reminder to end hirers and their supply chains that their IR35 solutions should now be in a “business as usual state”.
+In terms of issues directly impacting the flexible labour market, perhaps unexpectedly, there was no mention of the off-payroll IR35 legislation changes in either the Chancellor’s speech or in the detailed Budget documents.
+This is a clear indication that the Government see this reform as fully implemented and have handed over enforcement of the IR35 rules to HMRC.
+Coupled with HMRC’s “soft landing period” ending in April 2022 and evidence of recent enforcement activity, this should act as a reminder to end hirers and their supply chains that their IR35 regulations solutions should now be in a “business as usual state”.

-In our previous Budget output blogs, we emphasised that end hirers and recruitment businesses who fail to manage their obligations could face serious commercial implications, whilst those who continue to support genuinely self-employed contractors will benefit significantly from this change and this continues to be true.
-Brookson Group, which Intouch Accounting are part of, has helped hundreds of private sector end hirers and thousands of recruitment agencies to navigate these changes through audits of their workforce, support in continuing to take reasonable care in respect of IR35 and managing supply chain compliance.
-This work continues as these services will enable business as usual in the flexible workforce.
+In our previous Budget output blogs, we emphasised that end hirers and recruitment businesses who fail to manage their obligations could face serious commercial implications.
+Those who continue to support genuinely self-employed contractors will benefit significantly from this change and this continues to be true.
+Brookson Group, of which Intouch Accounting are a part, has helped hundreds of private sector end hirers and thousands of recruitment agencies to navigate these IR35 legislation changes.
+This has been done through audits of their workforce, support in continuing to take reasonable care in respect of IR35 regulations and managing supply chain compliance.
+This work continues as these accountancy services will enable business as usual in the flexible workforce.

-Intouch customers are now benefitting from our unique service called Flex.
-Flex allows contractors to switch between limited and umbrella working with a wrap-around of specialist accountancy, tax advisory, legal and financial services tailored to their circumstances.
+Intouch Accounting’s customers are now benefitting from our unique contractor accountancy service called Flex.
+Flex allows contractors to switch between an umbrella or a Limited Company working with a wrap-around of specialist contractor accountancy, tax advisory, legal and financial services tailored to their circumstances.